Bogotá is the heart of modern Colombia and, with 8 million inhabitants, the largest and most populated city.

 Recommended by Stefan and Sebastien from Nomadic Boys

-The Salt Cathedral of Zipaquirá or “Catedral de Sal” was one of our favourite day trips from Bogota.
+The Salt Cathedral of Zipaquirá, or “Catedral de Sal,” was one of our favorite day trips from Bogota.

 The Salt Cathedral includes a guided tour in English and shows all the many different salted structures, including a detailed history.

 There is also an array of souvenir shops where you can buy replicas of the different structures.
 The tour also includes a fascinating light show in one of the large salt rooms.

 The Salt Cathedral is located in Zipaquirá, around a 1-hour drive from downtown Bogota (depending on traffic, which can get really bad in Bogota due to lack of public transport).

 You can easily arrange a taxi to take you, which should cost around $20.

 Tip: Experience what it is like being a salt miner 60 meters under the surface.
 Learn more about the history of salt in the salt mine of Nemocón.
 After a typical Colombian lunch, visit the Salt Cathedral of Zipaquirá.

 Rent a bicycle and see Bogotá from an entirely different perspective during Ciclovía.

 Every Sunday and holiday from 7 AM until 2 PM, Bogotá closes over 70 miles worth of roads to car traffic, opening the lanes to bicycles, runners, and other recreators for Ciclovía.